Start Free Trial Book a Demo

 So with that, let’s compare some of the major names in hosted knowledge bases.

-Hosted means that somebody else is taking care of storing the data on their own servers, and so you don’t have to have any dedicated equipment physically at your location.
+Hosted means that somebody else is taking care of storing the data on their servers, so you don’t have to have any dedicated equipment physically at your location.

 It’s software as a service, and the service is helping you provide excellent user documentation.